Bill would open boards to people without full legal status

 The bill, SB174, does not allow people who lack work authorization to hold paid appointments.

-Some immigrants living in California have work authorization but not legal status under the federal Deferred Action for Childhood Arrivals program, which gives people brought to the United States illegally as children protection from deportation.
+Some immigrants living in California have work authorization but not legal status under the federal Deferred Action for Childhood Arrivals program, which gives people living in the United States illegally who were brought to the country as children protection from deportation.

 Sen. Joel Anderson said he's worried the bill would encourage Trump opponents to persuade the young immigrants, popularly known as "Dreamers," to take an appointment as a political move.